curl/curl/docs/MANUAL.md

     curl --krb private ftp://krb4site.example.com -u username:fakepwd

-There is no use for a password on the `-u` switch, but a blank one will make curl ask for one and you already entered the real password to `kinit`/`kauth`.
+There is no use for a password on the `-u` switch, but a blank one makes curl ask for one and you already entered the real password to `kinit`/`kauth`.

 ## TELNET